bulksign/SignIntegration/README.md

-# Bulksign website integration
+# Signing integration

-This demo sample code shows how simple is to integrate digital signatures directly into your own website using the Bulksign platform.
+This demo sample code shows how simple is to integrate digital signatures directly into your own website or application using the Bulksign platform.

 # Technical details